JFsanchezherrero/CodeTheFly_UAB/README.md

 fly-A.sh -n 123456 -i SRR202127
 ```

-When we submit the job through the HTCondor system, we type something like the following line, where we include
+If we submit the job through the HTCondor system, we type something like the following line, where we include
 - arguments to pass to fly-A.sh ("-n 123456 -i SRR202127")
 - name ID to append to the log: unique ID, NIF, DNI, NIU (e.g. 123456)
 - script to execute: fly-A.sh